Skull & Bones will unleash pirates on the Indian Ocean in 2019

 The pirate game Skull & Bones set sail on Ubisoft’s stage.
-The developer showed off a new trailer at its E3 event with more details on what it’s like to be a scourge of the Seven Seas.
+The developer showed off a new trailer at its Electronic Entertainment Expo (E3) event with more details on what it’s like to be a scourge of the Seven Seas.

 The new trailer showed pirates skirmishing with the British Empire and seizing loot.
 Ubisoft Singapore creative director Justin Farren says that “there are no heroes” in the world of Skull & Bones.
 But players will find plenty of opportunity.

-“Piracy is dead in the Caribbean, the Empire is crushing all those opposing them,” said Farren.
+“Piracy is dead in the Caribbean.
+The Empire is crushing all those opposing them,” said Farren.
 “So your next big score: The Indian Ocean, home to the richest trade routes in the world.”

 Skull & Bones has a more realistic aesthetic than Rare’s Sea of Thieves.
 Players can go solo or with a group of friends, and each person has their own ship to command.